-All visitors should be directed, on arrival, to the Town Clerk who will take responsibility for the visitor(s) and assist in their evacuation from the building during an emergency or arrange help in the event of an accident.
+All visitors should be directed, on arrival, to the Town Clerk when available (or nominated deputy if applicable) who will take responsibility for the visitor(s) and assist in their evacuation from the building during an emergency or arrange help in the event of an incident.

-Contractors working in the building should report any concerns relating to their own safety or suspected unsafe working practices to the Town Clerk.
+Contractors working in the building should report any concerns relating to their own safety or suspected unsafe working practices to the Town Clerk (or nominated deputy if applicable).

-PART TWO:

-Organisation of Health and Safety
+PART TWO: Organisation of Health and Safety